Ai-Kiwi/cc-Music/README.md

  - polish then upload my custem youtube video downloader to github :P
  - polish support for phones
  - add doubble buffering or use term.blit
+ - update disk to have better text and also look a crap ton nicer

 # install